Linux Commands - Overview and Examples

 The pstree command produces information about running processes in the form of a tree.

-The pwd command displays the name of current/working directory.
+The pwd command displays the name of the current/working directory.

 The rm command lets you remove files and/or directories.